lhughey/PDFSampleErrorRepro/README.md

-This sample was created to repro a bug observed when creating a PDF from HTML
+This sample was created to repro a bug observed when creating a PDF from HTML.
+ANDROID ONLY!